What Are the Best Rotator Cuff Exercises?

 The exercise recommended below have been researched and confirmed with indwelling electrodes and testing dozens of exercises.
 This list does not cover every exercise out there for the rotator cuff nor would we say it is comprehensive.

-This research and its applications should simply lay the foundation to a full shoulder rehabilitation protocol or preventative fitness regimen.
+This research and its applications should simply lay the foundation for a full shoulder rehabilitation protocol or preventative fitness regimen.
 One must realize exercise creation is limited only by your imagination.

 Core “4” Rotator Cuff Exercises